Request processing and filters

 What can I do with filters?

-Filters provide the ability to encapsulate recurring tasks and modularize code.
-They can also transform a response from a servlet page.
+Filters allow you to encapsulate recurring tasks and modularize code.
+Filters can also transform a response from a servlet page.
 A common task is to format data sent back to the client, such as sending XML instead of HTML.

 Some functions filters can perform: